omega8cc/boa/docs/BACKUP_RETENTION.md

    - Balance the frequency of full backups (`FULL_BACKUP_FREQUENCY`) with your available storage capacity.

 3. **No Incremental Chain Disruption**:
-   - Routine backup and cleanup keep incremental chains intact by avoiding commands that delete intermediate full backups. `remove-all-but-n-full` is used only by the explicit `purge` action, which wipes the bucket entirely.
+   - Routine backup and cleanup keep incremental chains intact by avoiding commands that delete intermediate full backups.
+Only the explicit `purge` action wipes the bucket entirely, via verified backend-level deletion rather than any retention command.

 ---